Alex-Pqn/GameOn-ocr_dcl/README.md

 ### Start App

-Open the [index.html](/starterOnly/index.html) file in your browser or use an extension to start a local server on this file.
+Clone the project then open the [index.html](/starterOnly/index.html) file in your browser or use an extension to start a local server on this file.

 > A [Github Pages preview](https://alex-pqn.github.io/GameOn-ocr_dcl/) is also available for this project